aborger/aborger/README.md

    - AI detection and autonomous flight capability
 - Fruit Count
    - Computer vision project involving counting blossoms to predict harvest
+- Rocksat
+   - An experiment testing radio frequency capabilities in space

 <!--
 **aborger/aborger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.